stac-extensions/timestamps/README.md

 All timestamps MUST be formatted according to [RFC 3339, section 5.6](https://tools.ietf.org/html/rfc3339#section-5.6).

-The timestamps have different meaning depending on where they are used.
+**NOTE:** The timestamps have different meaning depending on where they are used.
-If those fields are available in the Item `properties`, it's referencing to the timestamps valid for of the metadata.
+If those fields are available in a Collection, in a Catalog (both top-level), or in a Item (in the `properties`), the fields refer the metadata (e.g., when the STAC metadata was published).
-Having those fields in the Item `assets` refers to the timestamps valid for the actual data linked to in the Asset Object.
+Having those fields in the Assets or Links, they refer to the actual data linked to (e.g., when the asset was published).

 ### Lifecycle